GeertJohan/yubigo/readme.md

 Yubigo is a Yubikey client API library that provides an easy way to integrate the Yubico Yubikey into your existing Go-based user authentication infrastructure.

-### Status and Roadmap

-This package is very young and lacks automated tests and documentation.
-Development is high.

-At this moment there is **no guarantee** regarding the stability of this package.
-Although this package is already being used in a production environment.
-Everything is subject to change.

-Development is co-ordinated via this github repository.
-If you made an improvement, please request for pull!

-This project is licensed under a Simplified BSD license.
-Please read the [LICENSE file][license].

 #### Todo
  - Test files
  - More documentation